 For the most part, Hawaii is a pretty relaxed state when it comes to growing marijuana.
 Their medical marijuana program allows the use of caregivers, and caregivers only need to be 18 years old.
 If you aren’t a patient or caregiver, the law is very gray about how much trouble you could get in for growing a few plants.
 Except for specific laws prohibiting growing on other people’s property and growing where children are present, there are no laws for setups less than 25 plants.
 You can only assume it is the same as possession.
 Personal weed growing in Hawaii may be as laid back as the surf shops.

 Weed growing in Hawaii is a bit unlike other states.
-Yes, they allow their medical marijuana patients to grow plants- up to three mature plants- but they are the only state to make laws specifically relating to guerilla growing.
+Yes, they allow their medical marijuana patients to grow plants- up to seven mature plants- but they are the only state to make laws specifically relating to guerilla growing.
 If you aren’t familiar with guerilla growing, you can learn about it in the Marijuana Grow Bible.
 This type of growing uses the natural environment to provide a healthy and discrete location for small grows.
 The small island of Hawaii apparently is not fond of the practice because they made it a 10 year felony.
 Ten years in jail for planting a seed in nature?

 Growing in Hawaii